New to Telerik Document ProcessingStart a free 30-day trial

 #NUM!

 Number Error indicates that the number does not meet function requirements.
-For example, passing the LN function (LN function returns the natural logarithm of a number) a negative number as argument produces #NUM! error: =LN(-10).
+For example, passing the LN function (LN function returns the natural logarithm of a number) a negative number as argument produces the #NUM! error: =LN(-10).

 #N/A